-The general strategy of tuning is exemplarily demonstrated by data covering the time window from 740 to 1000 ka, comprising the Brunhes Matuyama reversal as well as the termination of the Jaramillo subchron (Fig. 4).
-Note that for reasons of clarity not all resulting correlation tie points within this interval are displayed.
-The major reversals of the Earth's magnetic field, as incorporated in the official geomagnetic polarity time scale (GPTS, Ogg and Smith, 2004; Table 1), provide twelve 1st order tie points (red dotted lines in Fig. 4) during the last 3.6 Ma for the age model, from which ten are very well defined in the El'gygytgyn sedimentary sequence.
-Only the top of Kaena and the base of Mammoth subchrons, both within the Gauss chron, are somewhat ambiguous, when only (cleaned) paleomagnetic information are considered.
-Two further 1st order tie points could be derived from the short-termed Cobb Mountain event (Mankinen et al., 1978) within the Matuyama Chron, clearly linked to MIS 35 (Channell et al., 2008).
+order tie points (red dotted lines in Fig. 4) during the last 3.6 Ma for the age model, from which ten are very well defined in the El'gygytgyn sedimentary sequence.
+Only the top of the Kaena and the base of the Mammoth subchrons, both within the Gauss chron, are somewhat ambiguous, when only (cleaned) palaeomagnetic information are considered.
+Additional two 1st order tie points could be derived from the short Cobb Mountain event (Mankinen et al., 1978) within the Matuyama Chron, clearly linked to MIS 35 (Channell et al., 2008).
 Figure 4 comprises the Brunhes Matuyama reversal and the termination of the Jaramillo subchron as 1st order tie points.
-For the base of the lacustrine sediment section from Lake El'ayaytayn the age of the impact of 3.58 ± 0.04 Ma was adopted from Layer (2000) as another 1st order tie point.
+For the base of the lacustrine sediment section from Lake El'gygytgyn the age of the impact of $3.58 \pm 0.04$ Ma was adopted from Layer (2000) as another 1st order tie point.

-After adopting this approach to convert depths into ages it became obvious that the morphology of the log(Si/Ti-ratio) curve obtained from XRF scanning resembles the LR04 oxygen isotope reference curve from Lisiecki and Raymo (2005) quite well (Fig. 4b, d).
-The same is valid for the Ti content and the hue angle, when both plotted on 5 an inverse axis (not shown in Fig. 4), and partly the record of biogenic silica, obtained from Fourier transform infrared spectroscopy (FTIRS-BSi), which mainly resembles the peak warm interglacials from above a certain threshold level (Fig. 4a).
-This set of proxy records therefore was used to define 2nd order tie points (dark green short-dashed lines in Fig. 4) by interactive wiggle matching to the LR04 curve.
+After adopting this approach to convert depths into ages it became obvious that the morphology of the log(Si/Ti ratio) curve obtained from XRF scanning resembles the LR04 oxygen isotope reference curve from Lisiecki and Raymo (2005) quite well (Fig. 4b, d).
+The same is valid for the Ti content and the hue angle, when both plotted on an inverse axis (not shown in Fig. 4), and partly the record of biogenic silica obtained from Fourier transform infrared spectroscopy (FTIRS-BSi), which mainly resembles the so-called super-interglacials (Melles et al., 2012) from above a certain threshold level (Fig. 4a).
+This set of proxy records therefore was used to define 2nd order tie points (dark green shortdashed lines in Fig. 4) by interactive wiggle matching to the LR04 curve.